Gman-Superfly/Normalized_Dynamic_OPT/README.md

 # NormalizedDynamics: A Kernel-Based Manifold Learning Algorithm

-A specialized dimensionality reduction algorithm designed for preserving continuous relationships in scientific data, with particular focus on biological trajectory analysis.
+A specialized dimensionality reduction algorithm designed for preserving continuous relationships in scientific data, with particular focus on trajectory analysis and self stabilization.

 ## Overview

-NormalizedDynamics is a kernel-based iterative manifold learning algorithm that addresses specific challenges in computational biology where maintaining continuous trajectories is important.
-While not revolutionary, it offers a different approach to dimensionality reduction that may be useful for certain scientific applications.
+NormalizedDynamics is a kernel-based iterative manifold learning algorithm that addresses specific challenges in dimensionality reduction, for example  in biological data maintaining continuous trajectories is important,  it offers a specialized approach to dimensionality reduction that is useful for certain scientific applications.

 ### Key Characteristics

-- **Primary Application**: Single-cell developmental biology and continuous biological processes
+- **Studied Application**: Single-cell developmental biology and continuous biological processes
-- **Broader Applications**: Astronomical surveys, time-series analysis, scientific data visualization
+- **Broader Applications**: RL, CS, Astronomical surveys, time-series analysis, scientific data visualization
 - **Approach**: Adaptive kernel bandwidth with global connectivity preservation
-- **Scale**: Optimized for small to medium datasets (100-5000 samples)
+- **Scale**: Optimized for realtime and small to medium datasets (100-5000 samples) for speed, larger datasets will take long processing time but yeald lowest distrotion.
-- **Philosophy**: Prioritizes geometric relationship preservation over speed
+- **Philosophy**: Prioritizes geometric relationship preservation with self correction.

 ## Installation